nomasters/hashmap/README.md

 The server runs on `localhost:3000`

-You can test sending a properly formatted json payload by using curl (read below to find out how to use `hashmap-helper` to generate a payload)
+You can test sending a properly formatted json payload by using curl (read below to find out how to use `hashmap generate` to generate a key and a payload)

 ```
 curl -X POST http://localhost:3000 -d @payload.json